jonnyparris/nuxt-starter-spa-vuetify-auth/README.md

 # Vue Project Starter

 1. Clone this repo.
-2. Customise environment variables as per top of `nuxt.config.ts`.
+2. Customise environment variables as per top of `nuxt.config.ts`, and customise the Google Recaptcha sitekey in the `Makefile`.
 3. Delete everything from this line upwards of this README and replace the project title.

 ---

 ## Run it locally